Breath Dragonknight DPS Build - ESO Guide

 Banner Bearer, however you'll need another source of Major Brutality or Sorcery, like for example yours or a groupmate's

 Igneous Weapons.
-You could also put
+You could also put Brutality and Sorcery on your own

 Banner Bearer, in which case we're back to square one in terms of buffs, but now our potions restore both Stamina and Magicka.
 This approach is straight up stronger but isn't recommended as part of regular setup because of how expensive Heroism potions are.
-They're crafted by combining

 If you want to greatly improve your survivability you can instead use Armor Potions.
 You'll need another source of Major Brutality/Sorcery and most likely you'll also have to slot

 Soul of Flame, or get more sustain in other ways.
-You can craft them by combining

 148k on the 6mil dummy using Single Target, Medium Armor setup

-Regular (Whorl), Single Target skill setup - 140.3k DPS
+Regular (Whorl) gear with Single Target skill setup

 Here you can see this build in action